 The term “tourmaline” originated from the Sinhalese word “toramalli,” which means “stone with various hues.”
 Tourmaline may be found in various colours, including pink (the birthstone for October), blue, high-end reds, and greens, which grace the showrooms of designer jewelers.
 The “Caesar’s Ruby” pendant, one of the “rubies” in the Russian royal jewels, is a red (rubellite) tourmaline.

 Tourmaline is linked to emotions and the heart chakra.
 The stone signifies love and emotional healing.
 Black tourmaline is thought to protect the wearer and provide self-confidence.
 Pink tourmaline represents love and is linked to compassion and tenderness.
 Green tourmaline encourages bravery, strength, and endurance.
 Tourmaline is traditionally presented to mark the seventh wedding anniversary.

-The exquisite beauty of tourmaline is no mystery; celebrities such as Zooey Deschanel and Selena Gomez have been photographed on the red carpet wearing stunning tourmaline cocktail rings.
+The exquisite beauty of tourmaline is no mystery and celebrities including Zooey Deschanel, Selena Gomez and Emily Blunt have all been photographed on the red carpet wearing stunning tourmaline jewellery.

 Which birthstone is the most popular?

 The contemporary birthstone for October is tourmaline, whereas the traditional birthstone is opal.
 Both tourmalines and opals have their lovers, although opals are slightly more popular.
 Both of these birthstones are available in a stunning selection of colours that are guaranteed to impress loved ones born in October.

 Kate Winslet, Kim Kardashian, Carrie Fisher, Julia Roberts, Dakota Johnson, Simon Cowell, Julia Roberts and many other celebrities were born in October and have the same birthstone.